 You may wish to consult with an attorney or familiarize yourself with the procedures for enforcing your rights under your lease.

 The Clerk’s Offices will have forms designed for use in the event of common residential/landlord disputes.
-There are forms landlords will need to send to tenants to terminate the lease and evict the tenant.

 The party served the summons will have a specific period of time in which to respond dependent upon the type of summons issued.
 If a response is filed or moneys are deposited in the court registry, you will need to contact the assigned judge’s office to schedule a court date.
 If no response is received or no moneys are deposited in the court registry, you may file a Motion for Default with the Clerk’s Office.

+After the Clerk issues a Default, the Landlord may file a Motion for Default Judgment and forward a copy to the Judge’s office.
 If the Court enters a final judgment against a party in default and the final judgment is for eviction, you may ask the Clerk to execute a Writ of Possession if you anticipate having to forcibly remove the tenant or tenant’s possessions.

 The public library will have the Florida Statutes for reference.
 The Landlord Tenant Handbook is also a source of information.
 Supreme Court Approved forms and information are available in the Clerk’s Office for individuals filing actions on their own behalf.